 Vanguard’s Index Chart tracks the performance of major asset class indices across the 30 preceding years.
 You can access the 30-year chart with accompanying table and commentary here.

 It has not been smooth sailing for international shares, crashing from a high just prior to the GFC that saw greater returns than any other asset, to lower than even the performance of cash.
 While they have recovered significantly since that crash, they still aren’t performing as well compared to the rest of the market.
 US shares and listed property also show the huge impact of the GFC, as well as the burst of the dot com bubble in the US.
 Both asset classes have recovered well though, making strong gains in the last decade.

 Australian shares too have had a rocky time, chiefly with the GFC, but overall the past 30 years has been smoother than other assets.
 Particularly interesting is the rapid recovery our local shares had from the depths of the GFC, this may have been due to the stimulus packages that were introduced.
 While this didn’t fully counteract the losses, it did mean that Australian shares didn’t experience as long and sustained a downturn as US and International shares did.

 The importance of diversification

 As Vanguard highlights in their report, the data shows the importance of diversifying investments to help reduce volatility and receive more consistent returns.
-All of the more volatile asset classes surveyed had periods where they outperformed each other, and periods where they underperformed.
+All of the asset classes surveyed had periods where they outperformed each other, and periods where they under-performed.
 Recessions, disasters and wars can strike without warning, sending particular markets plummeting.
-They will likely recover over time, but if your portfolio is too exposed, this can lead to a significant setback with regards to your objectives.

 To read more about diversification and investing, visit Canstar’s dedicated Investor Hub.